 Why do I say sadly?
 Because cheap wine isn’t sustainable despite the fact that 1/3rd of the British claim that won’t spend more than £5 on a bottle of wine.
 Ironic given that they’ll often spend that on one pint of beer.

 For a £5 bottle of wine, once you strip it down to the actual cost of wine, all that’s being paid to the producer is £0.30.
-Where I live in Catalunya, a kilo of grapes costs more than that, even in a skint region like Cava so I have never understood how wine can be produced for these prices.
+Where I live in Catalunya, a kilo of grapes costs more than that, even in the skintiest of regions like Cava this is the lowest price.
+So, I have never understood how actual finished wine can be produced for these prices.
 The simple answer is that it can’t, at least in a long-term, sustainable manner.

-That Bibendum article about the cost of wine is quite illuminating in that if you spend £10 instead of £5, you actually get nine times more wine (yes, niiine tiiimes) and if heading up to £20, you get a whopping 23 times more wine than that £5 bottle.
+That article linked to above about the cost of wine is quite illuminating in that if you spend £10 instead of £5, you actually get nine times more wine (yes, niiine tiiimes) and if bucking it up to £20, you get a whopping 23 times more wine than that £5 bottle.
 This is not insignificant and it’s why, just before leaving, I stopped in at an Oddbins to pick up wines such as The Milkwood Shiraz Viognier at £9 (HT @roo_millar) and a Morgon Côte du Py at £15.50 amongst others which have proven to be exceptional wines, even without taking their price into consideration.